Chiba Lotte Marines: Managers

-Cheer Dancers
+Cheer dancers

 The Marines' cheer dancing squad is known as M☆Splash!!.
 They were formed in 2004.
 Alongside the team's mascots Mar-kun, Rine-chan and Zu-chan, they entertain the crowd during Marines games, with 27 members.

 Mascots

-Mar-kun (マーくん, Maa-kun) is a main mascot character of the Marines.
+Mar-kun (マーくん, Maa-kun) is the main mascot character of the Marines.
 With his girlfriend Rine-chan (リーンちゃん, Riin-chan) and his young brother Zu-chan (ズーちゃん, Zuu-chan), he entertains spectators at team games.
-Their name is a separateness of the team name.
-Originally Rine-chan wore a pink sports visor cap till the 2022 season when she wore the same baseball cap as her boyfriend while retaining the skirt, while Zu-chan wears the cap backwards and wears an apron instead of the jersey beginning 2022, before that he wore a shirt unless all three wear their team's special home uniforms.
+Their names remain separate from the team name.
+Originally Rine-chan wore a pink sports visor cap until the 2022 season when she wore the same baseball cap as her boyfriend while retaining the skirt, while Zu-chan wears the cap backwards and wears an apron instead of the jersey beginning 2022, before that he wore a shirt unless all three wear their team's special home uniforms.

 Mysterious fish (謎の魚, Nazo-no-sakana) was a mascot character that was introduced in May 2017.
 He is a weird fish with legs.
-He has collaborated with Hawaiian Airlines that former Marines' player Benny Agbayani works for, since 2018.
+He has collaborated with Hawaiian Airlines that former Marines' player Benny Agbayani works for since 2018.
 However, the person playing the mascot announced after the 2021 season that he would retire, which also meant the mascot was officially retired.

 Back when the team were known as the "Lotte Orions", their mascot was a character known simply as Bubble-Boy (バブル坊や, Bable-Boya) who only appeared as a logo.